Catering Agreement (UK)

 What Is a Catering Agreement (UK)?

 Catering services in the United Kingdom range from intimate private dinners and birthday celebrations to large-scale corporate events, wedding receptions with hundreds of guests, and public festivals.
-Whether the caterer is a sole-trader chef, a boutique catering company, or a large hospitality group, a written catering agreement is essential to protect both parties’ interests and ensure compliance with the extensive food safety and licensing legislation that applies in England and Wales.
+Whether the caterer is a sole-trader chef, a boutique catering company, or a large hospitality group, a written catering agreement is essential to protect both parties’ interests and confirm compliance with the extensive food safety and licensing legislation that applies in England and Wales.

 Under section 49 of the Consumer Rights Act 2015, where a trader provides a service to a consumer, there is an implied term that the service will be performed with reasonable care and skill.
 This applies fully to catering services.
 Where food is supplied as part of the catering service, the food must also be of satisfactory quality and fit for purpose under section 4 of the Consumer Rights Act 2015 and, more specifically, under the Food Safety Act 1990.